Toronto Cottage Country North Of The City

 While much of the land is lakes or rock, in the valleys fertile farmlands were found around iconic country barns with fields of lazy but curious cows and horses.

-Dotted along the small roads you could find the small towns of Muskoka.
-Twice we visited Coldwater for our afternoon break – once finding the small new Em’s Cafe and once succumbing to Kawartha Lakes ice cream at the Coldwater Fudge and Ice Cream Shop.
+Dotted along the small roads we found the small towns of Muskoka.
+Twice we visited Coldwater for our afternoon break.
+Once we found the small new Em’s Cafe.
+And once we succumbed to Kawartha Lakes ice cream at the Coldwater Fudge and Ice Cream Shop.

-On one drive we drove around the larger Lake Joseph and Lake Rosseau, stopping in both Port Carling and Bala.
+On one drive we drove around the larger Lake Joseph and Lake Rosseau.
+And stopped in both Port Carling and Bala.

 Locks Big and Small

-The Trent Severn Waterway runs from Georgean Bay to Ottawa, comprised of a large number of lakes, rivers and locks.
+The Trent Severn Waterway runs from Georgean Bay to Ottawa.
+It is comprised of a large number of lakes, rivers and locks.
 Doing a trip along the Trent Severn is on our “list” for this summer.
 During this Toronto cottage country break, our day trips let us see two extremes of what you might find in the lock system.

-This marine railway lock essentially suspends the boats in a large railway car and carries them out of the water along railway tracks from one side to the other.
+This marine railway lock essentially suspends the boats in a large railway car.
+The cars are then carried out of the water along railway tracks from one side to the other.
 We got really luck on a cloudy, cool Sunday to see a single boat moved over the railway.

 You could see the old marine railway lines and the railway car sitting beside the new system.
 This lock was also a hydro generating system, putting electricity onto the grid.